openstack/magnum/doc/source/userguide.rst

 When the container is removed, the storage allocated to the particular container is also deleted.

-To manage this space in a flexible manner independent of the Nova instance flavor, Magnum creates a separate Cinder block volume for each node in the cluster, mounts it to the node and configures it to be used as ephemeral storage.
+Magnum can manage the containers' filesystem in two ways, storing them on the local disk of the compute instances or in a separate Cinder block volume for each node in the cluster, mounts it to the node and configures it to be used as ephemeral storage.
 Users can specify the size of the Cinder volume with the ClusterTemplate attribute 'docker-volume-size'.
-The default size is 5GB.
 Currently the block size is fixed at cluster creation time, but future lifecycle operations may allow modifying the block size during the life of the cluster.

-To use the Cinder block storage, there is a number of Docker storage drivers available.
-Only 'devicemapper' is supported as the storage driver but other drivers such as 'OverlayFS' are being considered.
-There are important trade-off between the choices for the storage drivers that should be considered.
-For instance, 'OperlayFS' may offer better performance, but it may not support the filesystem metadata needed to use SELinux, which is required to support strong isolation between containers running in the same cluster.
+Both local disk and the Cinder block storage can be used with a number of Docker storage drivers available.

+* 'devicemapper': When used with a dedicated Cinder volume it is configured using direct-lvm and offers very good performance.
+If it's used with the compute instance's local disk uses a loopback device offering poor performance and it's not recommended for production environments.
 Using the 'devicemapper' driver does allow the use of SELinux.

+* 'overlay' When used with a dedicated Cinder volume offers as good or better performance than devicemapper.
+If used on the local disk of the compute instance (especially with high IOPS drives) you can get significant performance gains.
+However, for kernel versions less than 4.9, SELinux must be disabled inside the containers resulting in worse container isolation, although it still runs in enforcing mode on the cluster compute instances.

 Persistent storage
 ------------------